Did You Know?

-- The first outrigger canoes, made from the trunk of the tree, could hold 8,000-10,000 men.
+- The first outrigger canoes, made from the trunk of the tree, could hold 8,000 – 10,000 men.
 The canoes were sealed with latex from the tree, also made into chewing gum.
-The leaf (pictured above) was used as dinner plates and also as toilet paper.
+The leaf (pictured above) was used as dinner plates and toilet paper.
 The inner bark was made into fabric.
 The bark was soaked until becoming soft and then beaten into a thin fabric.
 Sap from wild plants was used to dye the fabric before being made into hats, lampshades, wall hangings, and handbags.

 - Breadfruit is prepared and tastes similar to potatoes; fried, mashed, boiled, roasted, or pounded into flour.
 Breadfruit fries are pictured above.

 - During our time in Tahiti we stayed at the Tahiti Pearl Beach Resort & Spa on the black sand Lafayette Beach in Matavai Bay.
 The hotel had scheduled activities and exercise classes every morning and afternoon such as Tahitian Dance lessons, traditional embroidery, handicrafts, coconut opening demonstrations, aquagym classes, and yoga.

 - All hotel rooms are ocean view.
 The beach is accessible by stairs located near the pool.
 The hotel offers a happy hour special of buy one cocktail get the second cocktail free every day at the Bay Bar from 5:30pm – 6:30pm.

 - The dance of Tahiti , Ori Tahiti, expresses the history of Tahiti and evolution of the people over time.
 Many hotels and tour companies offer traditional buffets accompanied by a Polynesian show.